brichards21/calendar-project/index.md

 </table>

 Coming in second place, as expected, is class time.
-Evidently, I spent on average, 647.5 minutes or 10.8 hours, in class per week.
+Evidently, I spent on average 647.5 minutes or 10.8 hours, in class per week.
 That is about 1.5 hours more than what I intended.
 Note that I also counted office hours as 'class time', so that would probably explain this difference.

 My hobbies were actually sprinkled into my schedule, but lo and behold, I actually spent more time gaming and watching anime than I intended,